Obstructive sleep apnea runs in my family. Does that mean it’s hereditary? It's a very good question and the answer is a definite maybe.

 Effective treatment of obstructive sleep apnea can help you to sleep properly and feel more energised during the day.

 If you have a family member with obstructive sleep apnea, the best thing you can do is be proactive and explore whether you're at risk of the sleeping disorder and know how to seek treatment.

 If you think you might have obstructive sleep apnea, it’s important to get a proper diagnosis.
-You can do a simple online sleep assessment to see if you could be at risk.
+You can do a simple free sleep assessment to see if you could be at risk.
 To diagnose sleep apnea a home sleep test is needed.